Terminal Tips and Tricks

 Tab-completion

-You can tab-complete file and directory names in bash
+You can tab-complete file and directory names in bash.
+For example:

 $ cd e<tab>